-Regular full-time and regular part-time employees: Your coverage takes effect on the first day of the month following 30 days of regular employment.
+Your coverage takes effect on the first day of the month after you have completed your probationary period.

 Dependents: Dependents must be enrolled on the later of the date your coverage takes effect or the date they become eligible dependents (e.g. date of birth, marriage).
 New dependents must be enrolled within 60 days of the date they become eligible.
 To enroll a dependent, contact your employer.